Common Name: New Horizon Elm

 Width: 15 to 25 ft

 The New Horizon elm is a hybrid species that is a cross between a Japanese elm clone (U. davidiana var. japonica) and a Siberian elm clone (Ulmus pumilia).
 This tree's most important characteristic is its resistance to Dutch Elm Disease.
-This elm has a compact upright canopy and can grow to heights of 30' to 40' and become 25' wide.
+This elm has a compact upright canopy.
 The bark is ridged and furrowed with a gray color.
-Leaves are oval, pointed leaves, that are 3" to 4" in length.
-Leaves have doubly serrate margins and are shorter on one side of the center vein than on the other. they will be dark green in summer then changing to yellow in fall.
+Leaves are ovate in shape coming to a point at the tip and are 3" to 4" in length.
+Leaves have doubly serrate margins and are shorter on one side of the center vein than on the other.
+They are dark green in summer then changing to yellow in fall.

 Where it grows: